MaximeBoulat/AAI501-TeamProject/FinalProject/FinalProject.md

 ![](Resources/VariableDistributions.png)

-We observe that all sensor readings, and distance to goal are right skewed distribution, reflecting the right skew in the distribution caused by larger frequency of smaller values.
+We observe that all sensor readings, and distance to goal are right skewed distributions, reflecting the prevalence of smaller distances and the diminishing frequency of larger distances in the readings.

-[dksd: explicitly state that the balanced action distribution reduces class imbalance issues during training.]
 The distribution of the action variable is well balanced across all 8 possible actions, with a slight convergence of the lateral/vertical actions over the diagonal ones.
-The relative uniformity of the distribution across class labels stands to give a good training signal for each class.[dksd: consistent with a right-skewed distribution.]
+The balanced action distribution reduces class imbalance issues during training.

 #### 3.3.2 Run level variability